 Whenever you are handling your pet, make sure the experience is fun and positive.
-Give your pet treats throughout the process.
+Giving your pet treats throughout the process can help with positive reinforcement.
 You can find everything you need in our stores to pamper your pet.
-You can also spread some wet pet food on a flat surface (e.g., yogurt cup lid for small animals, cookie sheet for large animals).
-For dogs, you could also use a toy you can put treats in, like a Kong®.
+You can also spread some pet-friendly wet food on a flat surface (e.g., yogurt cup lid for small animals, cookie sheet for large animals) to keep them happy, or add treats to a toy, like a Kong®, for dogs!

 Back off if you see signs of stress

 The goal is to make sure your pet is comfortable at all times while you are handling them.
 If they show signs of stress, it’s best to take a break and go back to the previous step before trying again.
 Signs of stress can include dilated pupils, ears pulled back, resisting or trying to escape, a lowered tail if a dog is in question, or a thrashing tail if a cat is in question.